grig23/primetime.en/help/programming/tvsdk-1.4-for-ios/t-psdk-ios-1.4-create-a-video-player/c-psdk-ios-1.4-configure-ui/t-psdk-ios-1.4-display-current-remaining-time.md

 ---
 description: You can display the current and remaining time of the content that is being played.
-seo-description: You can display the current and remaining time of the content that is being played.
-seo-title: Display the current time and remaining time
 title: Display the current time and remaining time
-uuid: 800996ff-afc0-4e17-9d70-5ec1e1fcfdc7
 ---

 # Display the current time and remaining time {#display-the-current-time-and-remaining-time}